Donna Everhart: Women of a Promiscuous Nature, Kartoniert / Broschiert

 Klappentext

-Accused of "promiscuity" in 1940s North Carolina, a young woman unjustly incarcerated and subjected to involuntary medical treatment at The State Industrial Farm Colony for Women decides to fight back in this powerful, shockingly timely novel based on the long-buried history of the American Plan, the government program designed to regulate women's bodies and sexuality throughout the first half of the 20th century. *A Publishers Marketplace BUZZ BOOKS Selection*
+Girl, Interrupted meets The Handmaid's Tale in 1940s North Carolina, as a young woman is accused of "promiscuity" and unjustly incarcerated at The State Industrial Farm Colony for Women...
+Based on the long-buried history of the American Plan, this powerful and shockingly timely story of resistance and resilience exposes the real government program designed to regulate women's bodies and sexuality throughout the first half of the 20th century. *A Publishers Marketplace BUZZ BOOKS Selection*

 Superintendent Dorothy Baker, convinced that she's transforming degenerate souls into upstanding members of society, oversees the women's medical treatment and "training" until they're deemed ready for parole.
 Sooner or later, everyone at the Colony learns to abide by Mrs. Baker's rule book or face the consequences---solitary confinement, grueling work assignments, and worse.